sahilmalhotra0510/io/active.md

 Welcome! - Our next Model.earth meetup is Thursday at Noon EDT

 Welcome! - Our next Model.earth meetup is Sunday at 10 PM EDT

+Welcome! - Our next Model.earth React meetup is Wednesday at 10PM EDT

 Hi, thanks for registering with our ModelEarth team!

-We're meeting on Sunday at 10 PM EDT, and again on Thursday at Noon EDT.
+We're meeting Thursday at Noon EDT, and again on Sunday at 10 PM EDT.
-(We also do focused meetups Monday and Tuesday afternoons, and evenings at 10 PM.)
+(We also do focused meetups other evenings, and on Mondays and Tuesdays.)

 Let me know which of the following areas you're interested in:
 Javascript, React, D3, Leaflet, Python, Forecasting with ML, LLM Chat